ZeroZipp/Bypackt/readme.md

 > Basically, Mods are okay to distribute. hacked versions or Modded Versions of the Game client or server software are not okay to distribute.<br>

 MCP License<br>
-> You are allowed to:
+> You are allowed to:<br>
-> Use MCP to decompile the Minecraft client and server jar files.
+> Use MCP to decompile the Minecraft client and server jar files.<br>
-> Use the decompiled source code to create mods for Minecraft.
+> Use the decompiled source code to create mods for Minecraft.<br>
-> Recompile modified versions of Minecraft.
+> Recompile modified versions of Minecraft.<br>
-> Reobfuscate the classes of your mod for Minecraft.
+> Reobfuscate the classes of your mod for Minecraft.<br>
-> You are NOT allowed to:
+> You are NOT allowed to:<br>
-> Use MCP to do anything that violated Mojangs terms of use for Minecraft.
+> Use MCP to do anything that violated Mojangs terms of use for Minecraft.<br>
-> Release Minecraft versions or modifications that allow you to play without having bought Minecraft from Mojang.
+> Release Minecraft versions or modifications that allow you to play without having bought Minecraft from Mojang.<br>
-> Make money with anything based on MCP (excluding Minecraft mods created by using MCP).
+> Make money with anything based on MCP (excluding Minecraft mods created by using MCP).<br>
-> Use MCP to create clients that are used for griefing or exploiting server bugs.
+> Use MCP to create clients that are used for griefing or exploiting server bugs.<br>
-> Release the decompiled source code of Minecraft in any way.
+> Release the decompiled source code of Minecraft in any way.<br>